 CIT's Field trip to CSI!

 Want to know more about iPad?

-If you are new or an owner of an iPad, here's the place to check on.
-We have a resource page full of tips and tricks, and every now and then, we will share with you different apps our staff recommend.
+If you are a new or experienced user of the iPad, please review our iPad Resources webpage.
+We have a resource page full of tips and tricks, and every now and then, we will share with you different apps our staff recommends.